Indiana Water Quality at a Glance

 Indianapolis Water Quality

-Comprehensive analysis of Indianapolis Water, serving the state’s largest metropolitan area with over 900,000 customers.
-Includes information on water sources, treatment processes, lead service line replacement programs, and PFAS monitoring efforts.
+Comprehensive analysis of Citizens Energy Indianapolis, serving the state’s largest metropolitan area with over 900,000 customers.
+Includes information on water sources, treatment processes, lead service line replacement programmes, and ongoing monitoring for PFAS and other emerging contaminants.
+Indiana neighbours include Illinois, Ohio, Michigan, and Kentucky — all facing similar PFAS and lead challenges.

 Frequently Asked Questions

 Most of Indiana’s public water systems meet federal drinking water standards and are safe for consumption.
-However, some areas have elevated PFAS levels and aging lead pipes that require ongoing attention.
+However, 24 utilities have confirmed PFAS levels above federal health guidelines, and lead service lines remain in use across the state, requiring phased replacement through 2037.

-Indiana’s primary water quality challenges include aging infrastructure, lead service lines, and emerging contaminants like PFAS.
+Indiana’s primary water quality challenges in 2026 include PFAS contamination, lead service lines, fish tissue contamination, and agricultural runoff.

 How can I find out about my local water quality?